Nanobeam Laser Cavities with High Quality-factor and Near-Unity Outcoupling Efficiency: Cavity design

-where P$_\mathrm{tot}$ is the total outward radiated power through the boundaries of the box confining the cavity. \\ \\ Figure \ref{fig:TCMT_QvQc}(a) shows the evolution of the simulated extraction efficiency and total Q-factor as a function of the number of holes in the x+ direction.
-The number of holes in the x- direction is fixed at 20.
+where P$_\mathrm{tot}$ is the total outward radiated power through the boundaries of the box confining the cavity. \\ \\ Figure \ref{fig:TCMT_QvQc}(a) shows the evolution of the simulated extraction efficiency and total Q-factor as a function of the number of holes in the $x+$ direction.
+The number of holes in the $x-$ direction is fixed at 20.
 As expected, the extraction efficiency is very low for a large number of holes in the right mirror.
 When reducing the number of right holes from 20 to 14, we observe a rapid increase in extraction efficiency.
 When the number of holes is further reduced, from 14 to 8, the extraction efficiency increases further but begins to stagnate due to increased decay into other channels.
 Interestingly, the extraction efficiency reaches a maximum after which it starts decreasing again, and we observe a clear trade-off between the extraction efficiency and the Q-factor.
-This is caused by the faster total reduction of the Q-factors of the other decay channels when very few holes are present and will be further discussed below.
+This is caused by the faster reduction of the Q-factors of the other decay channels when very few holes are present and will be further discussed below.
 As a result, there exists an optimal number of right holes that maximizes the trade-off between Q-factor and extraction efficiency.
-In the current design, a high theoretical extraction efficiency of more than 90$\%$ can be achieved while maintaining a total Q-factor above 10 $\cdot 10^3$. \\ \\ Figure \ref{fig:TCMT_QvQc}(b) shows the simulation results for the Q-factors of the different radiative decay channels as a function of the number of holes in the x+ direction.
+In the current design, a high theoretical extraction efficiency of more than 90$\%$ can be achieved while maintaining a total Q-factor above 10 $\cdot 10^3$. \\ \\ Figure \ref{fig:TCMT_QvQc}(b) shows the simulation results of the Q-factors of the different radiative decay channels as a function of the number of holes in the $x+$ direction.
 For a symmetric cavity (20 holes on each side), $Q_{x+}$ and $Q_{x-}$ are equal and reach their maximum values.
 In this configuration, the dominant loss channel is leakage into the SiO$_2$ substrate ($Q_{z-}$), which arises from the smaller refractive index contrast between InP and SiO$_2$ compared to the InP–air interface at the top surface. \\ \\ Reducing the number of holes in the right mirror increases the coupling to the $x+$ channel, leading to a decrease of $Q_{x+}$, while the other loss rates initially remain essentially unchanged.
-When the number of right holes drops below 16, the $x+$ channel becomes the dominant loss mechanism and thus determines the total cavity $Q$-factor. \\ \\
+When the number of right holes drops below 16, the $x+$ channel becomes the dominant loss mechanism and thus determines the total cavity Q-factor. \\ \\ For stronger asymmetry (14 right holes), losses into the $z\pm$ and $y\pm$ channels also increase.
+This behavior explains the reduced slope in the extraction efficiency and ultimately limits its maximum achievable value.
+We attribute this effect to the cavity's central holes, which play a crucial role in shaping the field envelope and suppressing out-of-plane scattering.
+Introducing asymmetry in this region perturbs the mode profile and enhances scattering losses.
+A similar, though less pronounced, trend is observed for $Q_{x-}$.
+Owing to symmetry along the $y$-direction, $Q_{y+}$ and $Q_{y-}$ are equal and coincide in the figure.